EdgeCaseLabs/UpCheck/README.md

-#Up Check :: Simple Health Monitoring for ASP.NET Applications
+#Up Check :: Simple Health Monitoring for Windows Servers
 ---

-This small app will attempt to connect to your databases and verify that your Windows Services are running.
+This small app will attempt to connect to your server's Windows Services and databases and verify that everything is running as expected.

 ---

 ## Usage

+1. Add your remote service monitoring details to the `remoteServices` section of the Web.config:

+		<remoteServices>		  <add name="SQLSERVERAGENT"        	path="\\server\root\CIMV2"	        username=".\user"    	    password="password"        	authority=""	        state="running"/>		  <add name="MSSQLSERVER"        	path="\\server\root\CIMV2"	        username=".\user"    	    password="password"        	authority=""	        state="running"/>		</remoteServices>

-1. Add your database connection string to the `connectionStrings` section of the Web.config:
+2. Add your database connection string to the `connectionStrings` section of the Web.config:

 		<connectionStrings>		  <clear/>		  <add name="ASPState"		       connectionString="Data Source=.;Initial Catalog=ASPState;User ID=sa;Pwd=tester12"			   providerName="System.Data.SqlClient"/>		</connectionStrings>

-2. Configure logging to output to your logs directory.
-Be sure to give the IIS AppPool write permissions to your logs directory:
+3. Configure logging to output to your logs directory.
+Be sure to give the IIS AppPool user account write permissions to your logs directory:

 		<listeners>		  <add name="outfile"		       type="System.Diagnostics.TextWriterTraceListener"		       initializeData="c:\temp\upcheck.log"/>		</listeners>

-3. If debug is set to `true`, the exceptions that are thrown will be the actual exceptions encountered.
-If set to `false`, the exception will be a generic `ERROR: …` message.
+4. If debug is set to `true`, the exceptions that are thrown will be the actual exceptions encountered.
+If set to `false`, the exception will be a generic `ERROR:` message suitable for public viewing:

 		<system.web>		  <compilation debug="true"        		       targetFramework="4.0"/>		</system.web>

-4. Publish the up.ashx and Web.config files to an IIS Virtual Directory (default web.config is ASP.NET 4).
+5. Build and publish the `bin/`, `up.ashx`, and `Web.config` files to an IIS Virtual Directory (default settings are for ASP.NET 4).

-5. Setup an HTTP monitor (i.e. binarycanary.com) to hit the up.ashx periodically.
+6. Setup an HTTP monitor (i.e. binarycanary.com) to hit `up.ashx` periodically.
 A `200` response means that no exceptions were thrown.
 A `500` means an exception was encountered.
+Monitor the trace log for more details.